cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

 #### Adding dependencies
 Use the `<cubx-dependencies>` and `<cubx-dependency>` tags to add additional dependencies.
 This can be useful if you have only permission to edit certain parts of the DOM tree e.g. when you are a page editor using a cms like Wordpress and want to add dependencies.
-Otherwise it's also possible to add dependencies using the global `window.cubx.CRCInit.rootDependencies` property.
+Otherwise it's also possible to add dependencies using the global `window.cubx.CRCInit.rootDependencies` property (see [rootDependencies](#rootdependencies)).

     <first-demo-component cubx-webpackage-id="demo-package@1.0">
         <cubx-dependencies>